kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 rook-ceph-osd-prepare-kv-worker-00.kubevirt-io-5qmjg   0/1     Completed   0          20m

 ```

 >NOTE: This process may take a few minutes as it has to zap the disks, deploy a BlueStore configuration on them, and start the OSD service pods across our nodes.

-Now, the cluster deployment can be validated:
+The cluster deployment can be validated now:

 ```sh
 [root@kv-master-00 ~]# kubectl -n rook-ceph exec -it $toolbox sh